Land reform in South Africa: Financial and Fiscal Commission's 2016 report

-As of 2016, the South African government has pumped more than R60 billion into land reform projects since 1994.
+As of 2016, the South African government has spent more than R60 billion on land reform projects since 1994.
 Despite this investment, the land reform program has not stimulated development in the targeted rural areas.
 A report by the South African Government's Financial and Fiscal Commission shows that land reform as a mechanism for agricultural development and job creation has failed.
 A survey by the commission in Limpopo province, KwaZulu-Natal and the Eastern Cape found that most land reform farms show little or no agricultural activity, the land reform beneficiaries earn little to no income and most of those beneficiaries seek work on surrounding commercial farms instead of actively farming their own land.
 If farming is taking place on land reform farms, these farms operate below their full agricultural potential and are mainly used for subsistence agriculture.
 On average, crop production had decreased by 79% since conversion to land reform.
 In the three provinces surveyed, job losses averaged 84%, with KwaZulu-Natal suffering a 94% job hemorrhage.

-2019 reform
+To improve the impacts of land reform, the FFC recommended reprioritizing funding to provide land beneficiaries with proper infrastructure and training, encouraging municipalities to support farmers through discounts and tariff exemptions, and consolidating grant funding for land reform into a single program run by the Department of Agriculture, Forestry, and Fisheries.

+Reforms

 In October 2019, Parliament began discussing constitutional reforms that would permit the uncompensated seizure of private land.
 The ANC has laid out a commitment to land redistribution in its manifesto.
-The exact wording on the proposal is expected in March 2020.
-In February 2020 President Cyril Ramaphosa said the government intends to accelerate land redistribution in 2020.
+The exact wording on the proposal was expected in March 2020.
+In February 2020, President Cyril Ramaphosa said the government intends to accelerate land redistribution in 2020.
 Ramaphosa indicated that land redistribution was important for redressing the injustice of the 1913 Natives Land Act.

 Speaking from Addis Ababa, U.S. Secretary of State Mike Pompeo asserted on February 19, 2020, that land distribution without compensation would be disastrous for South Africa and its people.

+The passage of the constitutional amendment eventually failed, though a bill was signed in 2025 that allowed for uncompensated expropriation under narrower circumstances.